PV Sindhu

 What is PV Sindhu’s net worth?

-What is PV Sindhu's nationality?
+What is PV Sindhu’s current world ranking?

 Who is PV Sindhu’s coach?